-To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the power meter icon can also type power options in the task bar search box, and then select Power Options.
+- To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the power meter icon - To use Power Options, right-click the power meter icon and then select an item from the list.
+You can also type power options in the task bar search box, and then select Power Options.